Grantone/meal-tracker/README.md

 IP2

-Meal-Tracker Independent Project
+Meal-Tracker

 Description

 This is an Angular2 Project that keeps a list of logged meal according to their name, description or review of the meal eaten and also the number of calories each has.
-IN other words, It's like a food diary.

 Installation

-Use the following development commands
+Used the following development commands

 Npm install
 Bower install